f0lg0/node-webapp-template-1/README.md

 Have fun with it and customize it as you like!
 If you tweak it, it can be used to generate other projects too!

+### Note

+The files are one-line pieces of code, you may want to beautify them.

 #### Other Info

 For more informations about the template check the readme.md inside every folder.